 After properly entering the password, the # or > system prompt appears.
-See Different CLI Modes and Prompts (on page 194) in the online help for more information.
+See Different CLI Modes and Prompts (on page 221) in the User Guide for more information.

-Tip: The "Last Login" information, including the date and time, is also displayed if the same user profile was once used to log in to this product's web interface or CLI.
+Tip: The "Last Login" information, including the date and time, is also displayed if the same user profile was used to log in to this product's web interface or CLI.

-6. You are now logged in to the command line interface and can begin administering the PXE.
+You are now logged in to the command line interface and can begin administering the PXE.